 The accompanying "Set Description" and individual coin descriptions cites historical and numismatic references to place this important series of coins and medals in its historical context.

-In telling the story of the Manila Mint I have also included circa 1920 Photos of the Mint and original color photographs taken by my father during the Liberation of the Philippines and the Battle of Manila.
+In telling the story of the Manila Mint I have also included circa 1920 Photos of the Mint, a rare Photo Postcard of the mint after the Japanese bombing of December 26, 1941, and original color photographs taken by my father during the Liberation of the Philippines and the Battle of Manila.
 The photos can be viewed in either the "Gallery" or "Slide Show" modes.
-Detailed information on each of the World War ll photographs can be found by clicking on the Certification # across from each of the photo slots
+Detailed information on each of the World War ll photographs can be found by clicking on either the Photo Icon or View Coin Button and scrolling down to "Owner Comments".

 COMMORATIVE MEDALS: Included in this set are examples of both the Bronze and Silver medals (So-Called Wilson Dollar) struck to commemorate the opening of the mint.